luxonis/depthai-experiments/gen2-spi/README.md

 #### esp32-spi-message-demo
 This sub-repo contains the code that goes on an esp32, the receiver of the SPI data being sent from our MyriadX.

+#### two-streams
+This example shows how to send two different streams through the SPI to the ESP32.